Teaching English in Vietnam: A guide to working and finding a job

 I did but it’s definitely not necessary.
 My husband and I visited Vietnam after I finished my contract in Korea.
 We were traveling for a few months looking for our next spot to settle.
 We both loved Vietnam so I went ahead and started passing out my CV in person to reputable schools, even though I knew we weren’t going to move there officially until a few months later.
 This actually worked out really well in my favor.
 I had a few interviews and got a job quickly.
 This gave me some peace of mind and I was able to get all the necessary documents on my short visit home instead of having to deal with it from abroad.

-Does the school help with obtaining visas?
+Do schools help with obtaining visas?

 Since I have all the necessary requirements, my school was more than happy to sponsor (pay) for my visa.
-They sent me a list of documents that I would need to finalize things once I was in the country but went ahead and arranged an entrance visa (3-months) just to get me in the country hassle free.
+They sent me a list of documents that I would need to finalize things once I was in the country but went ahead and arranged an entrance visa (3-months) just to get me in the country hassle-free.
 In all honesty, though, there were quite a few miscommunications and language barriers resulting in me not getting all the documents I needed from home.
 Luckily, I was able to obtain them from the embassy in Vietnam.

 Is the work part-time, full-time or seasonal?